 Nobis Works receives donated items from the local community as well as from local companies.
 In 2012, Nobis Works estimated that they would receive $4 million in donated and recycled materials.
 Most of these donations come from Cobb EMC – a local electric company.
 Cobb EMC donates nearly 20,000 pounds of mixed electronics, including scrap meters, load management switches, and computers to Nobis Works.
 Nobis works takes these items and either re-sells the items in their current state or they break down the items and sells them piece by piece to smelters.

 At Nobis Works, they strive to provide meaningful employment to people who are deaf or hard of hearing, people who are blind or visually impaired, people with mental illness, people on the Autism Spectrum, people with physical disabilities, and people with developmental disabilities.
 Teaching these individuals through employment, increases their chances of being more independent in the future and makes their success rate higher.
+I want to learn more about Nobis Works!

 The last location on our journey through Atlanta area companies is Lifecycle Building Center.
 LBC (Lifecycle Building Center) is a 501(c)3 non-profit organization, meaning this organization is recognized by the IRS as being tax-exempt.
 LBC’s mission is to make the building industry more efficient and sustainable.